Ape Escape 2: Story

-The game takes place after the events in Ape Escape, where Spike (Kakeru in the Japanese and European versions) stopped Specter from taking over the world.
-It is a few years later, and the Professor left for a vacation leaving his granddaughter, Natalie (Natsumi in the Japanese and European versions), and Spike's cousin, Jimmy (Hikaru in the Japanese and European versions), to watch over the laboratory.
+The game takes place after the events in Ape Escape, where Kakeru (Spike in the North American English) stopped Specter from taking over the world.
+It is a few years later, and the Professor left for a vacation leaving his granddaughter Natsumi (Natalie in the North American versions), and Kakeru's cousin Hikaru (Jimmy in the North American English version) to watch over the laboratory.
 The Professor has left them with one task: deliver a load of monkey pants to the monkeys in Monkey Park.
-Jimmy accidentally sends not only the monkey pants, but some Monkey Helmets as well, wrecking the laboratory in the process.
+Hikaru accidentally sends not only the monkey pants, but some Monkey Helmets as well, wrecking the laboratory in the process.
 Specter gets a hold of one, and yet again makes an army of monkeys bent on ruling the world.
-Under Natalie's orders, Jimmy, accompanied by a friendly baby Pipo Monkey named Pipotchi, sets out to capture all the monkeys and stop Specter.
+Under Natsumi's orders, Hikaru, accompanied by a friendly baby Pipo Monkey named Pipotchi, sets out to capture all the monkeys and stop Specter.
 However, Specter has supplied five monkeys, the Freaky Monkey Five, with Vita-Z bananas, making them stronger and more intelligent than the average monkeys.

-Jimmy manages to capture all of the Freaky Monkey Five, except Yellow Monkey, who flees after he is defeated in battle.
+Hikaru manages to capture all of the Freaky Monkey Five, except Yellow Monkey, who flees after he is defeated in battle.
 Before his fight with White Monkey, Pipotchi is kidnapped, in order to transfer the data in his Monkey Helmet (a re-engineered model, which is the reason he is friendly towards humans) into a device called the Lethargy Laser.
-Rescuing Pipotchi, Jimmy makes his way through a monkey controlled military base, and confronts Specter, who is waiting for him with a redesigned version of his battle cruiser from the first game.
+Rescuing Pipotchi, Hikaru makes his way through a monkey controlled military base, and confronts Specter, who is waiting for him with a redesigned version of his battle cruiser from the first game.
 Before the two can battle, Yellow Monkey, now a giant monster thanks to an overdose of Vita-Z bananas attacks the facility.
-Specter flees, and Jimmy manages to downsize and capture Yellow.
+Specter flees, and Hikaru manages to downsize and capture Yellow.

-Jimmy, the Professor and Natalie then discover the purpose of the Lethargy Laser.
+Hikaru, the Professor and Natsumi then discover the purpose of the Lethargy Laser.
 By firing it at the globe, all humans worldwide will lose the will to fight back, making it easier for Specter and the monkeys to take over the world.
-Jimmy confronts Specter at his Moon base, who attacks him with a giant robot.
-Once defeated, Specter attempts to fire the laser, but Jimmy states that humans will never give up, and captures him.
-Jimmy and Pipotchi then flee the exploding Moon base.
+Hikaru confronts Specter at his Moon base, who attacks him with a giant robot.
+Once defeated, Specter attempts to fire the laser, but Hikaru states that humans will never give up, and captures him.
+Hikaru and Pipotchi then flee the exploding Moon base.

 Shortly afterwards, Specter escapes and goes into hiding.
-Jimmy then proceeds to capture all the remaining monkeys before the Professor discovers Specter's hiding place.
-Jimmy warps there, encountering Specter, and the two of them battle again.
+Hikaru then proceeds to capture all the remaining monkeys before the Professor discovers Specter's hiding place.
+Hikaru warps there, encountering Specter, and the two of them battle again.
 Specter loses and is once again captured.
-The game ends with Spike visiting the laboratory, which is again destroyed when Jimmy accidentally crashes a spaceship into it.
+The game ends with Kakeru visiting the laboratory, which is again destroyed when Hikaru accidentally crashes a spaceship into it.